bartmichu/urbstat/README.md

 # URBSTAT

+**Note: Starting from version 0.10.0, the configuration file name has been changed from ".env" to "urbstat.conf".**

 The missing command-line tool for UrBackup Server.
 It provides valuable insights into the utilization of data, clients' status and activities, and helps administrator to identify, troubleshoot and resolve issues that may arise within